ylkyc/ironmaking-zju/README.md

 The data and code are shared only for research purposes, and cannot be used for any commercial purposes.
 We release the raw data to encourage researchers to conduct more promising studies in the iron ore sintering and blast furnace ironmaking domains.

 # Copyright
- Copyright by Dr. Feng Yan, Yanrui Li, and Liyuan Kong from College of Control Science and Engineering, State Key Laboratory of Industrial Control Technology, Zhejiang University.
+ Copyright by Dr. Feng Yan, Liyuan Kong, and Yanrui Li from College of Control Science and Engineering, State Key Laboratory of Industrial Control Technology, Zhejiang University.
 Thanks for Dr. Kong's efforts !

 # Contact Us
-Email: yanfeng555@zju.edu.cn(Feng Yan), liyanrui@zju.edu.cn(Yanrui Li), and lykong@zju.edu.cn(Liyuan Kong).
+Email: yanfeng555@zju.edu.cn(Feng Yan), lykong@zju.edu.cn(Liyuan Kong), and liyanrui@zju.edu.cn(Yanrui Li).